Here are just a few tips and reminders to help you prepare for the winter season!

 It might not seem to make that much of a deal, but allowing your hose to stay connected through the winter will cause water that is trapped in the hose and in the pipes underneath your house to freeze.
 Often, these pipes are incapable of handling the pressure of water freezing and expanding, and the pipes are prone to splitting or cracking.
 This causes a plethora of problems.
 Not only does it compromise your water pressure the next time you go to use your hose, but it also wastes a lot of water.
 And where is this water going?
 Most likely underneath your house, seeping down near the foundation, or causing other structural damages that are costly to fix.
 Also, finding a fix for this damage is not easy either, and often involves getting down and dirty in a tiny crawl space to find and mend the broken piece of pipe.
 Easily avoid all this hassle simply by disconnecting your hose when the weather starts to turn cold.

-Don't Forget About Your Irrigation System Backflow Preventer!
+Cover Your Irrigation System Backflow Preventer

 Play it safe and also cover your irrigation system backflow preventer!
 This will prevent water from freezing and causing damage to the device.
-With mild spring freezes, it is adequate to simply wrap some the insulation around the pipes and secure it with some duct tape, leaving room around the valves for easy access.
+With mild spring freezes, it is adequate to simply wrap some insulation around the pipes and secure it with some duct tape, leaving room around the valves for easy access.
 This will be sufficient to keep your backflow device safe from cracks caused by expanding ice.

 When entering the winter season, where temperatures will regularly be below freezing, we suggest turning the shut-off valves.
-In most residential systems, there are two shut off valves, typically covered in blue rubber and located on either side of the backflow device.
+In most residential systems, there are two shut-off valves, typically covered in blue rubber and located on either side of the backflow device.
 Turn the lower valve 90 degrees to shut off water flow into the device.
 To release the water that is still left over in the backflow device, loosen the two bleeder valves located just beneath the plastic top of the device with a flat head screwdriver.
 Once loosened, water will spew out of the valves until all excess water is gone.
-If the water does not stop after a couple minutes, check that you fully turned the shut-off valve, as water still may be getting through.
+If the water does not stop after a couple of minutes, check that you fully turned the shut-off valve, as water still may be getting through.

 Winterize Your Lawn